halcy/halcy-de-blog/content/pages/projects.md

 During AGDQ, I participated in a game jam, [GAMES MADE QUICK???](https://itch.io/jam/games-made-quick/rate/111740).
 [CYBER DEFENSE 2200](https://halcy.itch.io/cyber-defense-2200) is the result of that.
 It's a fairly simple-minded space shooter, with a very 8-bit aesthetic, not the least because it uses fixed point math, software rasterization and a RGB332 palette throughout.
+There's a soundtrack with four tracked songs, and [@SaltyTuna](https://twitter.com/SaltyTuna) made some cute art for the title/game over/you win screens!

 You can find a few binaries (Windows, Ubuntu, OS X) [on itch.io](https://halcy.itch.io/cyber-defense-2200).
 Source code is [available on github](https://halcy.itch.io/cyber-defense-2200).